andreafabrizi/Dropbox-Uploader/plugins/thunar/README.md

 ## Known drawbacks

-* install.sh script might be smoother (sed command not working properly without some workarounds)
+* install.sh script might be smoother (sed command not working properly without some workarounds - waiting for help, posted question on [StackExchange](http://unix.stackexchange.com/questions/273366/sed-cannot-insert-if-a-file-ends-with-empty-line))

 ## About the author of the plugin